 If you’re thinking about participating in focus groups and aren’t sure where to get started, here are some tips.

-- Apply with more than one company – While organizations that offer focus groups and research opportunities may have multiple opportunities, you will only be a fit for a few of them.
+While organizations that offer focus groups and research opportunities may have multiple opportunities, you will only be a fit for a few of them.
 To maximize your chances of being chosen, apply for more than one focus group company to have access to the most opportunities.

-- Your demographics will be considered – When participating in surveys and focus groups, you will be asked questions like your age, race and occupation.
+When participating in surveys and focus groups, you will be asked questions like your age, race and occupation.
 This information will be used to help you qualify for paid groups and surveys, but you may also be excluded from those you are not eligible for.

-- Location matters – While many focus groups are done online, especially during the recent pandemic, many groups are done in person.
+While many focus groups are done online, especially during the recent pandemic, many groups are done in person.
 Where you live does matter for these focus groups, since they are looking for participants within driving distance.
 For example, I live near a major insurance and finance focused city, so I have had several opportunities to participate in groups and studies about life insurance, health insurance and financial products.